ferd/cth_readable/README.md

 ## Changelog

+1.3.0:
+- display groups in test output.
+Thanks to @egobrain for the contribution

 1.2.6:
 - report `end_per_testcase` errors as a non-critical failure when the test case passes
 - add in a (voluntarily failing) test suite to demo multiple output cases required